styloooo/CourseProject/README.md

 > git clone http://this.repo/url
 ```

+All of these commands are issued from the project's top directory that has `manage.py` in it.

 Create a virtual environment for the project (I highly recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)).
 Configure your environmental variable to point to your local Postgres installation.
 Using `virtualenvwrapper` you need to open: `$VIRTUAL_ENV/bin/postactivate` and add the following line.
 Change `psql_user` and `psql_password` to your local PSQL install's username and password:

 ```sh